d-german/code-quality-design/Writerside/topics/Concurrency.md

 **Task.Run** should be used only for CPU-bound operations.
 Avoid wrapping synchronous methods in Task.Run merely to simulate asynchrony, as this can lead to "fake-asynchronous" methods that confuse consumers and reduce scalability, particularly in ASP.NET Core applications.
 Instead, use Task.Run externally to call the method when necessary, rather than incorporating it into reusable library code.
+Let library consumers apply Task.Run when needed based on their specific use case and threading requirements.

 ---